MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 A [MongoDB sharded cluster](https://www.mongodb.com/docs/manual/core/sharded-cluster-components/) handles large datasets and high throughput by distributing data across multiple servers or shards.
 This architecture enables horizontal scaling, which is essential for applications that have growing data and performance needs.

-Here's a breakdown of the key components of a MongoDB sharded cluster and how it works:
+Here's a breakdown of its key components and how it works:

 * **Shards**: Individual MongoDB instances called [shards](https://www.mongodb.com/docs/manual/core/sharded-cluster-shards/) hold subsets of the data.
 Each shard is a replica set, or a group of MongoDB instances that replicate data among themselves.
 Replica sets help ensure high availability and fault tolerance.
 * **Config servers**: The servers that store metadata and configuration settings for the sharded cluster are called [config servers](https://www.mongodb.com/docs/manual/core/sharded-cluster-config-servers/).
 They keep track of the cluster's data distribution and routing information.
 A cluster typically has three config servers to provide redundancy.